Regularity Normalization: Neuroscience-Inspired Unsupervised Attention across Neural Network Layers: Empirical results

-\textit{Dissecting UAM}.
-Fig. \ref{fig:imb_uam} demonstrated three steoretypical MDL curves in the three imbalanced scenarios.
-In all three cases, the later (or higher) layer of the FFNN adopts a higher model complexity.
+\textit{Probing the network with the unsupervised attention mechanism}.
+Figures \ref{fig:fig5}A, B and C demonstrate three steoretypical COMP curves in the three imbalanced scenarios.
+In all three cases, the later (or higher) layer of the feedforward neural net adopts a higher model complexity.
 The additional regularity normalization seems to drive the later layer to accommodate for the additional model complexities due to the imbalanced nature of the dataset, and at the same time, constraining the low-level representations (earlier layer) to have a smaller description length in the implicit space.
 This behaviors matches our hypothesis how this type of regularity-based normalization can extract more relevant information in the earlier layers as inputs to the later ones, such that later layers can accommodate a higher complexity for subsequent tasks.
-Fig. \ref{fig:imb_uam_tradeoff} compared the effect of imbalanceness on the COMP difference of the two layers in NN with or without RN.
-We observed that when the imbalanceness is higher (i.e. n is smaller), a vanilla NN tends to maintains a significant complexity difference for more iterations before converging to a similar levels of model complexities between layers.
-On the other hand, RN constrained the imbalanceness effect with a more consistent level of complexity difference, suggesting a possible link of this stable complexity difference with a robust performance in imbalanced scenarios (as in RN).
+Figures \ref{fig:fig5}D and E compare the effect of imbalanceness on the COMP difference of the two layers in the neural nets with or without RN.
+We observe that when the imbalanceness is higher (i.e. $n$ is smaller), the neural net tends to maintains a significant complexity difference for more iterations before converging to a similar levels of model complexities between layers.
+On the other hand, the regularity normalization constrains the imbalanceness effect with a more consistent level of complexity difference, suggesting a possible link of this stable complexity difference with a robust performance in the imbalanced scenarios.